paglimo/beegfs-go/watch/README.md

 causing events to be trapped in the buffer until enough new events are received to trigger a response.
-Acknowledgements are expected to be sent in order, meaning if sequences 1, 2, and 3 were sent and 3 is acknowledged, then 1 and 2 are implicitly acknowledged and BeeWatch can remove all three events from its buffers.
+Acknowledgements are expected to be sent in order, meaning if sequences 1, 2, and 3 were sent and 3 is acknowledged, then 1 and 2 are implicitly acknowledged and Watch can remove all three events from its buffers.

 TL;DR - Don't acknowledge every event, keep a rolling counter and acknowledge